nerdfiles/douadevops/ii.md

 Consider `pₙ`:

     p₁ = All rights are economically realized.
+(S.N.'s "trust" problem has no "work").

     p₂ = An autocratic ruler exists.